 2014

 Article 212.1 of the Criminal Code on repeatedly violating the rules of organising street events entered into force in July 2014.
-According to this article, if a court has issued two rulings on administrative offenses within 180 days, the person could be considered repeatedly violating the law.
-The lightest penalty under the article is a fine of 600,000 rubles, and the heaviest – 5-year jail time.
-In December 2015, activist Ildar Dadin was sentenced for 3 years, but in February 2017 Russia’s Supreme Court overturned the conviction, ordered his release from prison, and recognized his right to rehabilitation.
+According to this article, if a court has issued two rulings on administrative offences within 180 days, the person could be considered repeatedly violating the law.
+The lightest penalty under the article is a fine of 600,000 rubles, and the heaviest — 5-year jail time.
+In December 2015, activist Ildar Dadin was sentenced for 3 years, but in February 2017 Russia’s Supreme Court overturned the conviction, ordered his release from prison, and recognised his right to rehabilitation.

 2017–2021